-Borax mixed with water at a strength of half a cup of powder to one gallon of water makes a powerful herbicide that you can apply carefully at the base of weeds to hasten their demise.
+Borax mixed with water at a strength of half a cup of powder to one gallon of water makes a powerful herbicide that you can kill weeds by applying carefully at the base of the weed to hasten their demise.

 Borax can also be used in its powder form to kill weeds.
 You can sprinkle it directly onto the plants for quick results.
 Be sure not to apply it when you are expecting rain because this could result in runoff and damage to your veggies.

 A Natural Ant Killer Borax Pest Control

 To prevent ants from eating up your produce, create borax and confectioner sugar ant traps.
 Mix the dry ingredients with a bit of water to create a paste.
 You can spread this borax solution paste on flat surfaces (such as the lids of yogurt or margarine tubs) and place your borax ant killer traps strategically around your garden.

 Placing it away from your crops can help lure the ants away.
 They will gather the mixture as food and carry it into their colony.
 Borax ant problems away!

 Clean & Disinfect With Borax A Natural Cleanser